• Skip to main content

 If you need to go to an urgent care clinic, there are a few things you should keep in mind.

 1. Know What It Will Cost: While this hopefully will not prevent you from getting the care you need, there is typically a cost of going to urgent care, even if you have insurance.
-The average cost of an urgent care visit is around $150, whereas an emergency room visit can average over $1,300, according to a 2020 study by UnitedHealthcare.
-Particularly if you have a PPO health insurance plan, urgent care visits will likely have a higher copay than a standard doctor’s visit.
+In the current 2026 market, the average cost of an urgent care visit has risen to between $150 and $280, while a typical emergency room visit now averages $1,700 to $3,000, and though PPO plans often charge a higher copay for urgent care than a standard doctor’s visit, it remains vastly more affordable than the $250+ copays typically triggered by an ER visit.
 However, they are still usually lower than the cost of going to the emergency room.
 Regardless, it’s good to be aware of what kind of cost you’re going to be looking at after a visit to the urgent care clinic.

 2. Double-Check the Billing: Double-check that the urgent care center is actually urgent care.
 Some centers are billed like emergency rooms because they have an affiliation with a hospital.
 Before you sign in or consent to treatment, ask an employee if they bill like an urgent care center or an emergency room and make sure to get their name.
 If they bill like an emergency room, you might want to seek treatment elsewhere.
 Additionally, if you are billed as though you had an emergency room visit rather than an urgent care visit, you’ll be able to contest the charge if you can provide the employee’s name who told you differently.